camunda/camunda-docs/docs/guides/getting-started/model-your-first-process.md

 <TabItem value='console'>
 Using the Console Modeler, workflows can be designed and deploy and new instances can be created directly from the console.
-You can find all your already created models in the Bpmn Diagrams-tab
+You can find all your already created models in the "BPMN Diagrams"-tab

 ![console-modeler](./img/cloud-modeler.png)